haacked/haacked.com/_posts/2019/2019-05-10-friend-signing-packgages.markdown

 People spend a lot of time grooming their online identities.
 Most people _don't_ spend time looking at each others certificate public keys.
 If we're concerned about establishing identity on a package manager, we should leverage social proofs.

 To be clear, this doesn't solve everything.
 For example, it's unclear to me how you implement a policy of key rotation with Keybase if people do use GPG to sign keys.
 And, there's ways for malicious actors to capitalize on these established identities to harm users.
-I'll talk about that in a future post maybe.
+I'll [write about that in a future post](https://haacked.com/archive/2019/05/13/package-fingerprint/).

 But for now, I'd love to see every package manager leverage social proofs to better establish identity.
 And let's all hope Troy never turns his talents to evil.